RaviTeja110820/aws/Ansible for complete stack setup [Phase 2]/Readme.md

 # Phase 3

 now we need to ssh into every instance, but they were in private subnet.
-There are two ways we can ssh into them, Fisrt one is we can connect to Bastion host , bastion host and remaining instances were in same vpc so we can create playbooks and run them in baston host to connect to instances.
+There are two ways we can ssh into them, First one is we can connect to Bastion host , bastion host and remaining instances were in same vpc so we can create playbooks and run them in baston host to connect to instances.
 Second one is creating an Image of controller

 1. select controller instance -> actions -> image -> create image
    * Image name : controller-ami